-- Initial core drilling of U2 yielded 17 diamonds from a 142.3 kg sample.
-The diamonds have a course size distribution and are predominantly gem quality similar to those recovered from DeBeers’ Victor Mine.
+- Diamonds recovered from core drilling have a coarse size distribution and are predominantly gem quality similar to those recovered from DeBeers’ Victor Mine.

-- Processing of the 11 bulk sample holes has been completed.
+- Processing of 11 reverse circulation holes testing the U2 kimberlite provided increased confidence that the U2 pipe has a similar diamond population to the Victor Diamond Mine.
 The size distribution of the U2 diamonds is very coarse with a high proportion of the diamonds being in the large size categories.
 This is important for a high average carat value.

 - The following table contains the size distribution of the diamonds recovered:

 - The 86 largest (+1.7mm) diamonds totaled 15.95 carats with 73 of the diamonds classified as white, six as brown, five as grey and two as colored (yellow and pinkish brown).
 This equates to 88.8% white, 7.3% brown, 2.8% grey and 1.1% colored by weight.

 - The two largest diamonds (2.61 and 1.25 carats) recovered from U2 will cut as high-quality white gems.

 - Below are pictures of some of the diamonds recovered to date including the 2.61, 1.25 and 0.72 carat stones: